Kadjar fills SUV-shaped hole in Renault's line-up

 While Europe's car registrations slumped 18 percent in the decade from 2004 to 12.85 million last year, sales of Kadjar-sized SUVs rose fourfold to more than 1.5 million, according to IHS Automotive.

 Crossovers earn fatter profits because their prices are typically 10-20 percent higher than the sedans they are based on.
-Renault's entry-level Clio is priced at 13,500 euros (10,164 pounds), with its Captur sibling starting at 16,300 euros.
+Renault's entry-level Clio is priced at 13,500 euros ($15,300), with its Captur sibling starting at 16,300 euros.

 The Kadjar, to be assembled in Spain alongside the Megane sedan, shares its underlying architecture with the Qashqai, which launched in 2006.